Williamren97/Lib_Taiwan-Tech/README.md

 - Piracy/Cracked/Green Edition Paid Software and its installation package
 - Content listed on the course/teacher homepage (please upload after obtaining teacher permission)

-If you believe that some of the files in this warehouse infringe on your rights, please [send us an email] (mailto:tech@zjuqsc.com).
+If you believe that some of the files in this warehouse infringe on your rights, please send us an email.
 We will completely remove these files from the repository.

 ## Licensing